pyta-uoft/website/index.md

 method using itself as a parameter (or use _super_ if you are more familiar with that).
-The whole goal of extending a class is to be a child of the class you extend from, and properties that the parent sets in its constructor would not be propagated into the child you'reached creating.
+The whole goal of extending a class is to be a child of the class you extend from, and properties that the parent sets in its constructor would not be propagated into the child you are creating.

 Therefore you must always call the parent.